 Women in the Arab World are often not treated according to their value.
 “The Bible says that women are very precious.
 God treats women fairly, it is people who treat women badly”, says the scriptwriter of our program “Women in the Bible”.

 “The main issue of the program is not women’s rights but that they can change their situation by faith”, says the 64-year-old script writer.
 Each episode begins with a short drama about a woman from biblical times and is followed by comments and experiences of a woman of today.
 “One of the examples we use is the Canaanite woman, mentioned in Matt.
 15:21-28.
 Jesus praises her faith and fulfils her desire: He heals her daughter.
 The disciples found it shocking that Jesus praised this gentile woman’s faith.
 Jesus’ treatment of women was and is different from how the world treats them.”

 “We should all have that attitude of Jesus towards women.
 I wouldn’t have been who I am today if it had not been for my mother, who shaped me during the first years of my life, and my wife to whom I’ve been married for 35 years now”, concludes the script writer.

-The first 24 episodes have been filmed.
-Editing is now taking place.
 Watch three episodes on our YouTube channel, with English subtitles.